napari/docs/docs/howtos/layers/points.md

 ### Setting border or face color with a color cycle

-Here we will set the edge color of the markers with a color cycle on a feature.
+Here we will set the border color of the markers with a color cycle on a feature.
-To do the same for a face color, substitute `face_color` for `edge_color` in the example snippet below.
+To do the same for a face color, substitute `face_color` for `border_color` in the example snippet below.

 ```{code-cell} python